Woodway House

 Woodway Cottage in about 1825 when Captain Spratt was in residence.

 Woodway House is in Teignmouth, South Devon, England.
 It was at one time a farm on lands held by the Bishops of Exeter.
 In around 1815 a thatched "cottage" in the "cottage ornée" style of Horace Walpole's (1717–1797) Thames-side villa, Strawberry Hill, was built here by Captain James Spratt of the Royal Navy.

 Walpole built his villa at Twickenham in around 1747 and set a fashion for rural romantic Gothic-style retreats.
 A number were built by retired colonial administrators and military men who liked verandahs, spacious lawns and the sunny climes of Devon.

-Woodway House is Grade 2 Listed Building, a classic example of the romantic Devonian "chocolate box" cottage orné style of architecture.
+Woodway House is a Grade II listed building, a classic example of the romantic Devonian "chocolate box" cottage orné style of architecture.